Afghanistan is worst country for older people: index

 The report, which focused on pensions and warned that half the world’s population faces a bleak future without one, comes at a time when life expectancy continues to rise.

-According to the United Nations the number of people over 60 will more than double to over two billion by 2050, meaning older people would comprise 21% of the world’s population.
+According to the United Nations the number of people over 60 will more than double to over two billion by 2050, meaning older people would comprise 21 percent of the world’s population.

-Toby Porter, chief executive of HelpAge International, said governments worldwide need to implement specific policies to respond to "this unequivocal demographic shift."
+Toby Porter, chief executive of HelpAge International, said governments worldwide need to implement specific policies to respond to "this unequovical demographic shift".

 "Only if they act now will they have a chance to meet the needs of their citizens and keep their economies going," Porter told the Thomson Reuters Foundation.